 Abstract

-Blood glucose (BG) control, including hyperglycemia correction, maintaining glucose at optimal level and avoiding hypoglycemia which clinicians face every day in the intensive care units (ICU).
-If managed inadequately can increase mortality.
-Prior to 2001, no relevant randomized, controlled studies assessing glucose control in the ICU were available.
-In the past 18 years, many clinical trials have defined criteria for managing abnormal BG levels, as well as suggestions for glycemic monitoring.
-Point-of-care BG monitors have become the preferred bedside technology to aid in glycemic management.
+Blood glucose control, including hyperglycemia correction, maintaining glucose at optimal level and avoiding hypoglycemia, is a challenge clinicians face every day in intensive care units (ICUs).
+If managed inadequately, its related mortality can increase.
+Prior to 2001, no relevant data from randomized, controlled studies assessing glucose control in the ICU were available.
+In the past 18 years, however, many clinical trials have defined criteria for managing abnormal blood glucose levels, as well as provided suggestions for glycemic monitoring.
+Point-of-care blood glucose monitors have become the preferred bedside technology to aid in glycemic management.
 In addition, in some institutions, continuous glucose monitoring is now available.
 Cost-effectiveness of adequate glycemic control in the ICU must be taken into consideration when addressing this complex issue.
 Newer types of glycemic monitoring may reduce nursing staff fatigue and shorten times for the treatment of hyperglycemia or hypoglycemia.
 There are a variety of glycemic care protocols available.
 However, not all ICU clinicians are aware of them.
-The following mini-review depicts some of these concepts.
+The following minireview describes some of these concepts.

-Key words: Blood glucose control; Critically illness; Intensive care unit; Insulin therapy; Critical care
+Key words: Blood glucose control; Critical illness; Intensive care unit; Insulin therapy; Critical care

 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Blood glucose (BG) control in the intensive care units (ICU) has remained a controversial topic since 2001, with many clinical trials attempting to ellucidate which method provides the best option in terms of cost-effectiveness, with good clinical outcomes.
-As technology plays an important role in this matter, this mini review compiles many features of state-of-the-art glycemic monitoring in the ICU and treatment strategies for better BG control.
+Core tip: Blood glucose control in the intensive care unit has remained a controversial topic since 2001, with many clinical trials attempting to elucidate which method provides the best option in terms of cost-effectiveness and in providing good clinical outcomes.
+As technology plays an important role in this matter, this mini review compiles the many features of state-of-the-art glycemic monitoring in the intensive care unit and treatment strategies for blood glucose control.

 Casillas S, Jauregui E, Surani S, Varon J. Blood glucose control in the intensive care unit: Where is the data?
 World J Meta-Anal 2019; In press